 We know some of you felt that.
 Families who were all in with us — who believed in what we were building — and then we weren't there anymore.
 That's real, and we don't take it lightly.
 What we can tell you is this: we grew fast, and scaling that same experience without the right people wasn't something we were willing to do halfway.
 We'd rather stop and get it right than keep going and water it down.

 We kept the facility.
 We kept the standards.
-We waited for the right time to do it right again.
+We continued training athletes.
+We waited for the right time to do it again.
 That time is now.

 Because the families who get it still exist.
 Parents who want real development over politics.
 Kids who want to grow, not just play.
 Coaches who take practice seriously.
 That family still exists in Connecticut — and they deserve a home.